The Bankrate promise

 If you will earn income during your leave but at a different rate than usual, be sure to get documentation from your employer outlining the specifics of your temporary income and the dates it will be effective.
 The more thoroughly you can document your plans and their impact on your income, the better.

 How to report maternity leave discrimination

-HUD has fined numerous mortgage companies since 2010 in an attempt to stamp out maternity leave discrimination by lenders.
-This includes a $5 million settlement with Wells Fargo Home Mortgage in 2014 to resolve allegations of discrimination against women on maternity leave.
+The agency has gotten complaints from borrowers who claim to have been discriminated against because they were on maternity leave.
+It has fined numerous mortgage companies since 2010, including a $5 million settlement with Wells Fargo Home Mortgage in 2014 to resolve allegations of discrimination against women on maternity leave.

 If a lender requires you to take a few extra steps to prove your income during maternity leave, that’s not necessarily a cause for alarm.
-Yet if you feel like a mortgage lender is breaking the law and violating your rights, you have the right to file a complaint and HUD will investigate your claim at no cost.
+If you feel like a mortgage lender is breaking the law and violating your rights, though, you should file a complaint and HUD will investigate your claim at no cost.